CXX-Qt - Safe interop between Rust and Qt

 }

-The extern "RustQt" section of a CXX bridge declares Rust types and signatures to be made available to Qt and C++.
+The extern "RustQt" section of a CXX-Qt bridge declares Rust types and signatures to be made available to Qt and C++.

-The CXX code generator uses your extern "Rust" section(s) to produce a C++ header file containing the corresponding C++ declarations.
-The generated header has a file name matching the module ident or the cxx_file_stem field in the #[cxx_qt::bridge] attribute and with a .cxxqt.h file extension.
+The CXX-Qt code generator uses your extern "RustQt" section(s) to produce a C++ header file containing the corresponding C++ declarations.
+The generated header has the same file name as the input rust file but with .cxxqt.h file extension.

 A bridge module may contain zero or more extern "RustQt" blocks.